-I distinctly remember the astonished outrage I felt, on first reading Capitalism and Freedom as a teenager, at Milton Friedman’s calm assertion that corporate executives’ duty to maximize returns for their shareholders ought properly to trump any personal ethical concerns they might feel about actions that didn’t actually break the law.
+I distinctly remember the astonished outrage I felt, on first reading Capitalism and Freedom as a teenager, at Milton Friedman’s calm assertion that corporate executives’ duty to maximize returns for their shareholders that figured out how to buy shares UK and that they ought properly to trump any personal ethical concerns they might feel about actions that didn’t actually break the law.

 Tyler Cowen reminds us that Friedman still believes that.
 Professor Bainbridge points out that Friedman’s doctrine, which I thought and still think obscenely absurd, is an accurate statement of the legal duties of a fiduciary.

 Friedman’s argument is simply that corporate leaders are playing with (mostly) other people’s money.
 Failing to maximize profits out of private moral concerns is like giving that money away.
 If corporate officers want to be charitable, says Friedman, let them do it out of their own bank accounts, not their shareholders’.
 After all, a trustee who made a charitable contribution out of a trust account would be justly criticized for that.
 How is a corporate officer — a trustee of the shareholders’ money — any different?
 Since profit maximization points companies toward the socially most efficient uses of resources, says Friedman, maximizing profits is precisely the social responsibility of the corporation.

 The problem with this argument, it seems to me, is that it proves much, much too much.
 For one thing, it must apply to omissions as well as acts.
 So by this standard a corporate officer must have an affirmative duty to seek out ROI-maximizing opportunities, no matter how morally disgusting, as long as they are not actually illegal.
 (That would include, of course, establishing, as necessary, subsidiaries in countries where the terrible activity isn’t illegal, and using lobbying and campaign contributions to change the laws, if feasible.)